microsoft/PowerToys/README.md

  - New utility: Environment Variables Editor.
 Here's a Work in Progress preview:
 ![Environment Variables Editor WIP](https://github.com/microsoft/PowerToys/assets/26118718/f99532a8-5aae-481b-a662-19a95f4aa03d)

- - New Settings home page.
+ - New Settings homepage.
 Here's a Work in Progress preview:
 ![PowerToys Settings Dashboard WIP](https://github.com/microsoft/PowerToys/assets/26118718/938a5715-0a9b-4fe9-9e15-adfec92da694)

  - Modernize and refresh the UX of PowerToys based on WPF.
 Here's Work in Progress previews for PowerToys Run and Color Picker: